The Long-Term Effects Of Bullying On Mental Health

 Take care of yourself

 The negative effects of bullying can hit harder when the person being bullied is already coping with other concerns or traumas.
 Ensuring that you’re leading a healthy life makes a difference.
-Taking a recreational class, indulging in hobbies, and practicing self-care are significant ways to create take care of your mental and physical health.
+Taking a recreational class, indulging in hobbies, and practicing self-care are significant ways to take care of your mental and physical health.
 Eating nutritious meals, getting enough sleep, and exercising consistently also help ensure that you have a clearer head when you are faced with challenges to overcome.

 Leading a healthy lifestyle does not mean that you will never cross paths with a bully, but it does increase your likelihood of being in a stronger mental and emotional state to move past the experience.

-Don't harbor anger
+Don't harbor anger about being bullied

-As previously stated, feeling a whirlwind of emotions when faced with a bully is natural.
+As previously stated, experiencing a whirlwind of emotions when faced with a bully is natural.
 However, harboring anger can cause further harm.
 While it may make you feel better for a time, holding onto anger ultimately negatively affects your well-being without serving a purpose.

 It's okay to feel angry but finding a healthy outlet to release this anger is imperative.
 Sometimes, this outlet could involve meditating, working out at the gym, or participating in an artistic activity, such as painting or drawing.
 Healthy outlets help shift anger from a potentially toxic emotion to an effective source of fuel.